 WAY WE WERE: Founding editor David Quick and staff pictured at the original Lakes Mail premises in 2007.
 The "office" was a former petrol station.
-The newspaper has since shifted across the road into purpose-built offices in Morisset Square.

 The Lakes Mail has a distribution area that straddles Lake Macquarie and Tuggerah Lakes.

 That area stretches from Gorokan, Lake Haven, San Remo, Budgewoi and Charmhaven in the north of the Central Coast, up into the Lake Macquarie City areas of Wyee, Morisset and Cooranbong, and then north along Lake Macquarie's western shore through Wangi Wangi, Rathmines and Toronto up to Booragul and Speers Point.

 Renowned as a newspaper that gets results, the Lakes Mail looks forward to growing with the booming local area.